1989 Tiananmen Square protests and massacre: Protests outside Beijing

 After order was restored in Beijing on 4 June, protests of various sizes continued in some 80 other Chinese cities outside the international press's spotlight.
 In the British colony of Hong Kong, people again took to wearing black in solidarity with the demonstrators in Beijing.
 There were also protests in other countries, where many adopted the wearing of black armbands as well.

 In Shanghai, students marched on the streets on 5 June and erected roadblocks on major thoroughfares.
 Public transport including railway traffic was blocked.
 On 6 June, the municipal government tried to clear the rail blockade, but it was met with fierce resistance from the crowds.
 Several people were killed from being run over by a train.
 On 7 June, students from major Shanghai universities stormed various campus facilities to erect biers.
-Although there were rumors of possible martial law in the city, the situation was gradually brought under control without deadly force.
+Although there were rumours of possible martial law in the city, the situation was gradually brought under control without deadly force.
 The municipal government gained recognition from the top leadership in Beijing for averting a major upheaval.

 In the interior cities of Xi'an, Wuhan, Nanjing, and Chengdu, many students continued protests after 4 June, often erecting roadblocks.
+In Chengdu, large protests were violently crushed by security forces on 4 and 5 June, with eyewitnesses reporting "300 to 400 people killed".
 In Xi'an, students stopped workers from entering factories.
 In Wuhan, students blocked the Yangtze River Railway bridge and another 4,000 gathered at the railway station.
 About one thousand students staged a railroad "sit-in", and rail traffic on the Beijing-Guangzhou and Wuhan-Dalian lines was interrupted.
 The students also urged employees of major state-owned enterprises to go on strike.
 In Wuhan, the situation was so tense that residents reportedly began a bank run and resorted to panic buying.